 Plastic tends to be inexpensive, making for a budget-friendly option.
 But once plastic gets cold, it’s more prone to cracking or breaking if dropped on a hard floor.
 Unlike silicone molds, most plastic molds are dishwasher safe.

 If you’re looking to purchase a metal popsicle mold, opt for stainless steel over aluminum since it's more durable and less prone to rusting.
-Stainless steel is also a good alternative if you’re concerned about chemicals leaching from plastic or find silicone molds challenging.
+Stainless steel is also a good alternative if you find silicone molds challenging.
 Metal sets usually come with wooden popsicle sticks, which means you’ll need to restock once the starter supply runs out.
 And metal sets can often be bulky, taking up extra space in the freezer.

 Popsicle sizes range from two to four fluid ounces.
 Though there isn’t a standard size pop, per se, the size you’re used to finding at the grocery store is typically around three fluid ounces.
 Popsicle molds designed for toddlers are smaller, around one ounce.

 Most popsicle mold kits come with a base and six molds.
 Most popsicle molds are designed as a single piece (base) with individual cavities and individual sticks or handles.
 For these, you’ll want to consider the height of the tray since popsicles typically have to be stored upright to freeze.
 If space is at a premium, look for stackable options or those that can be frozen sideways.

 How long do popsicles take to freeze?

 Typically, popsicles need at least eight hours (or overnight) to freeze.

 Can you put ice cream or kulfi in popsicle molds?